Aero Vodochody Ae270 Ibis/Spirit

 Piper PA-46 Malibu Meridian

 The PA-46 Malibu Meridian (currently M500/M600) is Pipers entry in the single turboprop class.
-It can be distinguished from the Ae270 mainly by the four cockpit windows, the larger, rectangular cabin windows (wider than high), but also by the air intake(s).
+It can be distinguished from the Ae270 mainly by the four cockpit windows, the larger, rectangular cabin windows (in landscape mode, so wider than high), but also by the air intake(s).

 This single engine turboprop has big winglets, two large exhausts under the nose and a higher placed stabilo.
 That should be enough to avoid a mix-up with the Ae270.